shuozhixu/FLAM2020-PS/README.md

 Since there are two types of dislocations, three types of planes, and eight metals, you will have 3 x 8 x 2 = 48 Peierls stress values.

-## Reference
+## References

+If you use the interatomic potential file from this GitHub repository, please cite

+- Shuozhi Xu, Saeed Zare Chavoshi, Yanqing Su, [On calculations of basic structural parameters in multi-principal element alloys using small atomistic models](http://dx.doi.org/10.1016/j.commatsci.2021.110942), Comput.
+Mater.
+Sci.
+202 (2022) 110942

-If you use any file from this GitHub repository, please cite
+If you use any other files from this GitHub repository, please also cite

+- Rebecca A. Romero, Shuozhi Xu, Wu-Rong Jian, Irene J. Beyerlein, C.V.
+Ramana, Atomistic calculations of the local slip resistances in four refractory multi-principal element alloys, Int.
+J. Plast. (in press)
 - Wu-Rong Jian, Shuozhi Xu, Irene J. Beyerlein, [On the significance of model design in atomistic calculations of the Peierls stress in Nb](http://dx.doi.org/10.1016/j.commatsci.2020.110150), Comput.
 Mater.
 Sci.
 188 (2021) 110150